BizInk/bizpress-client/readme.txt

 == Changelog ==

+= 1.6.3 =
+* Added Support for uses to hide & edit Bizpress Content

 = 1.6.2 =
-* Added support for uses to hide & edit Bizpress Content
+* Added Support for Pagnation and Icons from Topics

 = 1.6.1 =
 * Bug fix: Fixing URL Rewrite for Business Content